GNLY: 9 kDa GNLY

 The 9 kDa form functions as a pore-forming protein, as it is able to permeabilize cell membranes.The 9kDa form can cytolyze fungi, yeast, parasites, gram negative, and gram positive bacteria.
 This protein is also far more effective in targeting bacterial membranes than mammalian membranes, though it can target many different cell types, such as those from fungi and parasites.
-The 9 kDa form is also inhibited by cholesterol which is present in usually present in mammalian cells, but not in most pathogen cells.
+The 9 kDa form is also inhibited by cholesterol which is usually present in mammalian cells, but not in most pathogen cells.
 This all makes GNLY 1000 times less effective in pore formation in human cells than in microbe cells.
 However, the precise mechanisms of pore formation is not yet fully understood.

 Although GNLY is able to kill pathogens by itself, usually, it cooperates with other proteins from cytotoxic granules, most notably with granzymes.
 When a cytotoxic cell discovers any infected cell the content of the cytotoxic granules is released by receptor-mediated exocytosis.
 Perforin, unlike GNLY, binds preferably to cholesterol rich membranes and permeabilizes the infected cell which allows the entry of GNLY and granzymes.
 GNLY then creates pores in pathogen membranes so granzymes can move into the pathogen where it can cause microptosis.

 Granzymes usually cause apoptosis of the infected cell through initiation of the caspase cascade.
 However, apoptosis can also be initiated by GNLY, due to the presence of cardiolipin in mitochondrial membranes which allows GNLY to create pores in the membrane and causing a release of molecules like cytochrome c, which also leads to apoptosis.